Winner of an English PEN Award | Shortlisted for the 2020 International Booker Prize | Published 19 February 2020

 — Mariana Enríquez, author of Things We Lost in the Fire

 Born in Veracruz, Mexico, in 1982, Fernanda Melchor is widely recognized as one of the most exciting new voices of Mexican literature.
-In 2018, she won the PEN Mexico Award for Literary and Journalistic Excellence and in 2019 the German Anna-Seghers-Preis and the International Literature Award for Hurricane Season.
+Hurricane Season was shortlisted for the 2020 International Booker Prize and longlisted for the National Book Award.
+Paradais, her second novel to appear in English, was longlisted for the 2022 International Booker Prize.

 Sophie Hughes has translated novels by several contemporary Latin American and Spanish authors, including Laia Jufresa and Rodrigo Hasbún.
 Her translation of Alia Trabucco Zerán’s The Remainder was shortlisted for the 2019 Man Booker International Prize.